altrdev/high-cpu-node/README.md

 ## Description
-A simple nodejs server for stressing cpu
+A simple nodejs server for stressing cpu with fibonacci

 ## Install
 ```